 DISTRICT ASBESTOS & ENVIRONMENTAL PLANS

-In addition to asbestos issues, the district operates programs dealing with environmental concerns that include district drinking water, air quality, bus wash recycling, and general recycling where 1,200 tons of materials have been removed from the waste stream over the last 20 years.
+In addition to asbestos issues, the district operates programs dealing with environmental concerns that include district drinking water, air quality, and general recycling where 1,200 tons of materials have been removed from the waste stream over the last 20 years.
 The district has distributed information to all regularly used contractors and vendors banning the use of lead, mercury and asbestos in any products or services supplied to the district.
 The district also operates an integrated pest management program which is overseen by Kurt Schreefer, Integrated Pest Management Program Manager.
 Furthermore, all full-time district grounds personnel and pool operators are state certified pesticide applicators and strictly follow all regulations related to pesticide and fertilizer applications.
-Anyone who has concerns regarding IPM should contact Mr. Schreefer at (610)351-5660.
+Anyone who has concerns regarding IPM should contact Mr. Schreefer at (610) 351-5660.

 The district continues to maintain these programs and will strive to address all future environmental concerns in a proactive manner to ensure a safe and healthy environment for all persons using district facilities.